turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

 ## Operational Examples

-### Retrieve terminating rule matched data for requests
+### Retrieve Terminating Rule Matched Data for Requests

-Extract details of requests that were terminated due to rule matches, helping analyze why a request was blocked or allowed.
+Extract details of requests that were terminated due to rule matches.
+This helps in analyzing why a request was blocked or allowed, providing insights into security policies.

 ```sql
 with terminating_rule_match_details as (